NirMendelson/MavenFuzzyFactory_Analysis/README.md

 Let's begin by examining the key metrics from last November-December, including the number of website sessions, number of orders, and conversion rate, while comparing them with previous months.

 ![Sessions, Orders and Conversion Rate](/Pictures/B.png)

+Next, we'll delve deeper into factors affecting the conversion rate and identify insights that can help increase it.

+### UTM Source
+Maven Fuzzy Factory uses five different UTM sources to track their website traffic:
+1. Organic search
+2. Brand ads on search engines
+3. Nonbrand ads on search engines
+4. Direct type-in
+5. Social media ads
+We'll analyze the conversion rate for each UTM source and determine which ones perform the best.